hypre-space/hypredrive/docs/usrman-src/introduction.rst

 ---------------------

 `hypredrive` is a high-level interface for `hypre`, a package for solving sparse linear systems of equations.
-It is designed to make configuring and running `hypre` solvers easy via YAML — supplied either as a file on disk or as an in-memory string from application code.
+It is designed to make configuring and running `hypre` solvers simple via YAML - supplied either as a file on disk or as an in-memory string from application code.
 Whether you are a researcher or an application developer, `hypredrive` offers a lightweight, low-overhead way to access the solvers provided by `hypre`.